 - Swap Size

 The amount of disk space dedicated to swap space (virtual memory).
-Typically the optimal size is 2x the available RAM in the firewall, but with smaller disks that may be too large.
+This is optional.
+Commonly set to 2x the available RAM in the firewall, but with smaller disks that may be too large.

 - Mirror Swap

 When using a mirrored Virtual Device Type, this also mirrors the swap space contents between disks.
 The default is to consider the swap space on each disk separately.
 In most cases the contents of swap are not important enough to warrant mirroring and the degraded performance it would impose.

 Encrypts the contents of the swap partitions, in addition to data.
 This is more secure, especially if the firewall has particularly sensitive data in memory, but degrades swap performance.

 Highlight Select for the action at the bottom of the screen